gyfbianhuanyun/brain-data-with-age/README.md

 ## Model structure

-First, three layers of GRU take an input where each GRU has 300 hidden states.
+First, three layers of GRU take an input where each GRU has preset hidden states.
 The last GRU is followed by a fully connected (FC) layer.
 Then, add a batch normalization (BN) layer and ReLU activation.
 Finally, the final FC layer estimates the age.